 The traditional truth-theoretic approach does provide a general, philosophically significant, characterization of some logical constants.
-It characterizes the logical constants of sentential logic - the logical connectives - as truth-functional.
-But it provides no comparable characterization of the logical constants of predicate logic.
-These constants are identified merely by enumeration - an utterly unexplanatory characterization.
+It characterizes the logical constants of sentential logic-the logical connectives-as truth-functional.
+But first, it does not explain the connection between truth-functionality and logicality.
+And second, it provides no comparable characterization of the logical constants of predicate logic.
+These constants are identified merely by enumeration-an utterly unexplanatory characterization.

-One of the virtues of the truth-theoretic approach to logic is its ability to provide a general, systematic, and highly explanatory characterization of logical constants.
-The characterization we shall discuss here starts with the logical constants of predicate logic and is then extended to the logical constants of sentential logic in a way that coincides with their truth-functionalist characterization.
-Historically, this characterization is traced to Mostowski (1957), Linsdtröm (1966), and Tarski (1966).
-Philosophically, there are several ways to present it.
+One of the virtues of the present truth-theoretic approach to logic is its ability to provide a general, systematic, and highly explanatory characterization of all logical constants.
+The characterization we shall discuss here starts with the logical constants of predicate logic and is then extended to the logical constants of sentential logic, explaining the connection between truth-functionality and logicality.
+Historically, this characterization is traced to Mostowski (1957), Linsdtröm (1966), and Tarski (1966), though none of these offer a philosophical explanation of its relation to logicality.
+Such an explanation is available, however.20 In the present context, we may present it as follows:

-Let us start with our (prima facie) paradigmatic example of a logically-valid inference, (1) above.
-On our truth-theoretic analysis, the logical constants of this inference denote three intuitively formal properties: the cardinality property is non-empty, the union operation, and complementation.
+Let us start with a (prima facie) example of a logically-valid inference, (1).
+On our truth-theoretic analysis, the logical constants of this inference denote three intuitively formal properties: the cardinality property is nonempty, the union operation, and complementation.